Can I Use a Generator to Run AC?

 In general, many of the larger portable generators are rated for enough starting and running wattage to power moderately sized heating and air conditioning systems.
 However, if you’re using a smaller portable generator that you typically use to power a few things while tailgating, it likely won’t power your system.

-If you’re still considering purchasing a portable generator that could power your heating and air system, take the starting wattage and running wattage into account before making your purchase.
+If you’re still considering purchasing a portable generator to run AC, take the starting wattage and running wattage into account before making your purchase.

 Are There Other Appliances I Need to Prioritize Over My Heating and Air?

-Prioritizing your needs is important during a power outage, and you will more than likely have to sacrifice some major appliances to run others in this situation.
-Your heating and air system will likely take up a significant portion of a portable generator’s power output, so you may decide during an outage that keeping your refrigerator running, your living room lights on and your microwave available are your priorities.
-Whatever your needs are, list out your power priorities and make sure your generator can handle your needs before you power anything on.
+Prioritizing your needs is important during a power outage.
+You will more than likely have to sacrifice some major appliances to run others in this situation.
+Your heating and air system will likely take up a significant portion of a portable generator’s power output.
+It may be that keeping your refrigerator running, your living room lights on and your microwave available are higher priorities.
+Whatever your needs are, first list out your power priorities.
+Then make sure your generator can handle your needs before you power anything on.

 Depending on the climate and weather, your comfort preferences and any other cooling options you have, you may not need to use your home’s heating and air conditioning system.
-Instead, you may decide that opening your windows, using a few fans around your house, or using a less-powerful window unit provides enough comfort for you and your family.
+Instead, opening your windows, using a few fans, or using a less-powerful window unit may provide enough comfort for you and your family.
 This could free up your generator to accommodate other appliances and could also be a less expensive option.

 If you have questions regarding your heating and air conditioning system’s use with a generator, please give Barineau Heating and Air Conditioning a call at (850) 580-4029.